 Tessa Farmiga Continues To Be One of The Best Young Actors Working Today

 Tessa Farmiga, who has already endeared herself to horror fans in American Horror Story, delivers a standout performance.
 As Sister Irene, Farmiga combines youthful naïveté with selfless determination.
-The end result is a completely believable performance set against an increasingly overcrowded horror film.
+The end result is a completely believable performance set against an increasingly overcrowded movie.
 Playing the troubled Father Burke, Demian Bichir has the more thankless task.
 That is, Father Burke not only feels underwritten, but Dauberman’s screenplay saddles him with an unnecessary backstory.
-It’s an inconsistently written character that’s well played by Bichir.
+To his credit, Bichir is damn good with what’s an inconsistently written character.
 In addition, Bloquet is fun as ‘Frenchie’ and, as an actor, he has no shortage of charisma.
 But like Father Burke’s character, Dauberman’s screenplay gives the character some inconsistent and underwritten treatment.

 The Nun Entertains and Scares in Equal Measures

 Criticisms of The Nun are largely on point.
 Nevertheless, the movie’s current Rotten Tomatoes score is one of the more inaccurate assessments of a movie in recent memory.
 To put this into perspective, The Nun has a worse score than Insidious: The Last Key.
-I have seen both of these movies and The Nun is a far better movie.
+I have seen both of these movies and The Nun is far better.
 On one hand, The Nun is haunted by an underdeveloped story and over-reliance on jump scares.
 Yet each and every one of those scares hits its mark.
-But while it falls short of the expectations set by The Conjuring movies, The Nun is still a scary and wildly entertaining popcorn horror film.
+While it certainly falls short of the expectations set by The Conjuring movies, The Nun is still a scary and wildly entertaining popcorn horror film.
 Most audiences are likely to enjoy it in a crowded, dark movie theatre.

 THE PROFESSOR’S FINAL GRADE: B